SMPTE/ris-osvp-metadata-camdkit/index.md

           "minimum": 0.0,
           "description": "The linear f-number of the lens, equal to the focal length divided\nby the diameter of the entrance pupil.\n"
         },
-        "focalLength": {
+        "pinholeFocalLength": {
           "type": "number",
           "minimum": 0.0,
-          "description": "Focal length of the lens.",
-          "units": "millimeter"
+          "description": "Distance between the pinhole and the image plane in the simple CGI pinhole camera model.", "units": "millimeter"
         },
         "focusDistance": {